This page is relevant to top-level directories under www.ndsu.edu

 - Submit a help request with the following information

-- The name/address of the new site
+- The name/address of the new directory

-[Note for Ag Ext sites]
+[Note for Ag Ext]

 - When go-live should occur, if there is a certain time window you need to work around.
 If there is a schedule to work around, we recommend submitting your request at least 3 working days in advance